 Graduate Two-Dimensional Studies

-Students admitted to the program in Two-Dimensional Studies may choose drawing, painting, printmaking, and photography (applications are not currently being accepted in photography indefinately) as areas of specialization.
+Students admitted to the program in Two-Dimensional Studies may choose drawing, painting, or printmaking as areas of specialization.
 Students may devise their studio specialization from coursework in any combination of media within their respective programs, or they may elect to focus exclusively on a single discipline.
-The flexible structure of the degree is intended to promote but does not require investigation in a range of 2D or 3D media areas.
+The flexible structure of the degree is intended to promote, but does not require, investigation in a range of 2D or 3D media areas.